kelseyhightower/pipeline/README.md

 done
 ```

 At this point the GitHub repositories are mirrored to your Cloud Source Repositories.
-To keep them in sync deploy the `reposync` Cloud Function to your project:
+To keep them in sync deploy the `reposync` Cloud Function to your project.

 #### Deploy the reposync Cloud Function

+In this section you will use [Google Cloud Functions](https://cloud.google.com/functions/) to host the [reposync](https://github.com/kelseyhightower/reposync) GitHub webhook to keep the Cloud Source Repositories in sync.

+Download the `reposync` cloud function:

 ```
 wget https://github.com/kelseyhightower/reposync/releases/download/0.0.1/reposync-cloud-function-0.0.1.zip